jason-fox/fox.jason.passthrough.swagger/README.md

 ## Usage

+For DITA processing, a swagger file can be defined in either `json` or `yaml` format.
 To mark a file to be passed through for **Swagger** processing, label it with `format="swagger"` within the `*.ditamap` as shown: